 While the hectic lifestyles of vibrant cities like Seoul and Busan might dominate your itinerary, you should also make some time to enjoy the scenic, natural surroundings of South Korea.
-Even among the city landscapes, you can find well-preserved countrysides, majestic mountain ranges and pristine-quality beaches, perfect for relaxing during your solo trip to South Korea.
+Even among the city landscapes, you can find well-preserved countryside, majestic mountain ranges, and pristine-quality beaches, perfect for relaxing during your solo trip to South Korea.

 South Korean cuisine is known to be one of the most exciting culinary options from around the world.
 Be prepared to enjoy a variety of dishes made from fresh ingredients that'll most certainly tantalize your taste buds.
 For this reason, we've also included some of the best places to enjoy Halal food in South Korea as part of your South Korea solo travel guide.

 Now that you know plenty of reasons why South Korea is awesome for solo travel, you might want to make a note of the following useful tips for planning your first solo trip to South Korea.

 Make the most out of the public transport system – the public transport system in South Korea is known to be very efficient and cost-effective. especially around busy city areas.
 Try and download a few transportation apps that provide information on the subway and bus systems and you're good to go!
 Taxis, too, are a great way to get about quickly and avoid the crowd during rush hour.

 Get yourself a T-money card or Hanaro card to pay for transport and other amenities.